 For this, I suggest you use a high-quality microfiber drying towel.
 These towels are thick and have a high GSM.
 Drying towels can soak a lot of water, and you’ll mostly be able to dry the whole car by only using one drying towel – without squeezing it.

 Start from top to bottom, and thoroughly dry the whole car.
 Add as little pressure as possible.
-The best option is if you only drag the towel on the paint and let the microfibers pick up all the water from your car.
+The best option is you only drag the towel on the paint and let the microfibers pick up all the water from your car.

 When you finish drying the car, you’re ready to proceed to the last step, which is window cleaning.